Observation of a $\Lambda_b^0-\overline{\Lambda}_b^0$ production asymmetry in proton-proton collisions at $\sqrt{s} = 7 \textrm{ and } 8\,\textrm{TeV}$: Data samples and selection

 The corrected mass is required to be larger than 4.2\gevcc to further reject random-track (combinatorial) background.
 In total, about \(1.7\times10^6\) \Lb{} signal candidates are selected, \(0.5\times10^6\) in the \(\sqs=7\tev\) data set and \(1.2\times10^6\) in the \(\sqs=8\tev\) data set.

 Additional requirements are applied to reduce detection asymmetries induced by the detector geometry.
-In order to exclude regions of phase space where particles of a given charge are swept out of the detector by the dipole magnet, the horizontal components of kaons and pions momenta are required to fulfil \(|p_x|<0.317\cdot(|\vec{p}|-3.4\gevc)\) when the rapidity, \(y\), of the \Lb{} baryon, as defined in \cref{sec:bins}, is smaller than \(2.58\).
+In some regions of phase space particles of a given charge are swept out of the detector by the dipole magnet.
+In order to exclude these regions, the horizontal components of kaons and pions momenta are required to fulfil \(|p_x|<0.317\cdot(|\vec{p}|-3.4\gevc)\) when the rapidity, \(y\), of the \Lb{} baryon, is smaller than \(2.58\).
+The rapidity is defined by the energy of the \Lb{} baryon, \(E\), and the component of its momentum along the beam direction, \(p_z\), as \(y = \frac{1}{2} \ln{\frac{E+p_z c}{E-p_z c}}\).
+The rapidity region corresponds to the first interval of the measurement as defined in \cref{sec:bins}.
 The aforementioned momentum requirements on final state particles are more stringent for protons to reduce detection asymmetries from material interactions.
 In addition, protons are required to be within a pseudorapidity range of $2$ to $4.25$, to exclude regions of phase space where protons have to traverse significant amounts of material.